SelenaPSM/heatwave-airport-all-Sel/config-dbs/config-dbs.md

 ## Introduction

-In this lab, you will learn to manage configurations in MySQL DB System.
+In this lab, you will learn to manage configurations in a MySQL DB System.

 _Estimated Time:_ 15 minutes